Joel-Strand/112-Final-Project/README.md

     a.
 Use the SHIFT Key while creating new bodies to create bodies with a much larger mass
 2. To create a black hole, press "Q" with your mouse within the window of the program.
 Multiple can be created by holding the mouse down.
 A black hole will spawn at your mouse location.
 3. Arrow Keys:
     a.
-Use the LEFT arrow key to set the simulation in reverse time.
+Use the LEFT arrow key to set the simulation in reverse time. <br />
     b.
-Use the RIGHT arrow key to set the simulation to advance time forward.
+Use the RIGHT arrow key to set the simulation to advance time forward. <br />
     c.
 Use the UP arrow key to increase time by 5%.
-Hold key to compound effect.
+Hold key to compound effect. <br />
     d.
 Use the UP arrow key to decrease time by 5%.
-Hold key to compound effect.
+Hold key to compound effect. <br />
     Note: Program runs at a default deltaTime value of 0.1.
 LEFT AND RIGHT keys return deltaTime to 0.1 with the resepctive sign depending on key pressed.

 ## Input files and format: